-Known for his incomparable devotion to Lord Rama, Hanuman is the god of monkeys and all the creatures on the earth, born of the blessing given to the Anjana in exchange for her repentance.
+Known as an ardent devotee of Lord Rama, Hanuman is the god of monkeys and all the creatures on the earth, born of the blessing given to Anjana in exchange for her repentance.

 In Hindu Scriptures, Hanuman is considered an aspect of the god Shiva.
 He is the faithful companion of the Shri Rama (one of the ten avatars of Vishnu) and one of the most important deities of the Hindu pantheon.

 He possesses almost limitless power and strength.
 His name means “the one with a disfigured jaw.”
 Hanuman is particularly distinguished for his great physical strength and virtuous character.
 He is also considered a scholar who has mastered the Vedanga (the six supporting disciplines of Hinduism), the four Vedas, and the six shastras.